v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

     [guid]::NewGuid()
     ```

-- Mantaining the `Version` element is important.
+- Maintaining the `Version` element is important.
 When you upload your custom rule package for the first time, Office 365 notes the version number.
 Later, if you try to upload a modified version of the same rule package, the version number must be different; otherwise, the upload will fail.

 The following diagram shows what your `RulePackage` element should look like: